jaicab/jaicab.github.io/about.md

 ##Language skills

 I enjoy learning about new cultures.
-That's why I'm studing **Chinese**.
+That's why I'm studying **Mandarin**.
 Also because **one sixth of world population** speak it and that's a lot of people I can't talk with if they don't speak English.

 <div class="grid skills">